 The Calgary Youth Science Fair Society (CYSFS) has been in place since 1962 and is a 100% volunteer run charitable society whose purpose is to organize and host the Calgary Youth Science Fair each year in early to mid April.
 The event is normally held in the Olympic Oval at the University of Calgary attracting around 700 projects and almost 1,000 students in grades 5-12 from over 100 schools each year.
-In 2023, our plan is to return to an in person fair.
+In 2026, we will once again be hosting an in-person fair at the Oval.

 Important message about Plagiarism and Academic Misconduct